Field Services Team

 Natatia Nix, Senior Field Services Coordinator

-In her 14 years with MHS, Natatia has worked in multiple capacities both in our veterinary centers and shelters.
-As the senior field services coordinator she acts as the information hub for the team by tracking all calls, dispatching team members and maintaining our rescue and cruelty database.
+Natatia started with MHS in 2003.
+She has worked in multiple capacities both in our veterinary centers and shelters.
+As the senior field services coordinator, she acts as the information hub for the team by tracking all calls, dispatching team members and maintaining our rescue and cruelty database.
 Natatia has a background in criminal justice along with attending multiple trainings in animal cruelty, cruelty investigation and dog fighting.

 Natatia is “proud to have the privilege of serving the animals and our community with this amazing team.”